Puopolo Lab: Molecular and Cellular Mechanism of Pain

 Department of Anesthesiology

 Michelino Puopolo attended the University of Bologna, Italy and received a PhD in Neurobiology and Neurophysiology from the University of Ferrara, Italy, in 1998.
 From 1998 to 2003 he was postdoctoral fellow in the laboratory of Dr. Elio Raviola, Department of Neurobiology, Harvard Medical School, Boston.
 After a brief period in Italy, in 2004 he returned to the Department of Neurobiology, Harvard Medical School, Boston, for a second postdoctoral training in the laboratory of Dr. Bruce Bean.
-In 2011 he joined the faculty of the Department of Anesthesiology at Stony Brook Medical Center as an Assistant Professor.
+In 2011 he joined the faculty of the Department of Anesthesiology at Stony Brook Medical Center as an Assistant Professor and was promoted to Associate Professor, with tenure in 2020.
 He is member of the Society for Neuroscience.

 My laboratory is interested in the molecular and cellular mechanism of pain.
 The ability to detect noxious stimuli is critical for the survival and wellbeing of an organism.
 As a result, individuals respond with appropriate protective behaviors to dangerous or life threatening conditions.
 Pain is initiated when noxious stimuli excite the peripheral terminals of small Dorsal Root Ganglia (DRG) neurons (nociceptors).
 Nociceptors express a variety of different ion channels (TRP channels, acid sensing ion channels, etc.) which allow these sensory neurons to transduce different types of noxious stimuli (mechanical, thermal, and chemical stimuli) into electrical signals.
 The initial depolarization of the cell membrane induced by a noxious stimulus leads to activation of voltage-dependent sodium channels, increase in firing rate and release of neurotransmitter (glutamate) in the dorsal spinal horn.
 In the setting of injuries (peripheral inflammation and/or nerve injury) ion channels expressed in nociceptors can change their level of expression or their function such that nociceptors became sensitized and hyperactive.
 Alterations of the pain pathway can ultimately lead to chronic, debilitating pain.
 As a result, innocuous stimuli (light touch or warmth) are able to induce pain (a phenomenon referred to as allodynia), or normally painful stimuli induce pain of greater intensity (a phenomenon referred to as hyperalgesia).
 We use electrophysiology and the patch clamp technique on acutely dissociated DRG neurons and brain/spinal cord slices to record ionic currents carried by different types of ion channels.